abhisheksharma3188/video-chat-server-sent-events/README.md

 | s_no | message | room_name | message_timestamp |

-Do not refresh video chat page else it may not work. always close and open again.
+Do not refresh video chat page else it may not work, always close and open again.